edibblepdx/chat-app-cs314/README.md

 user that created it for administration purposes, and of course the name of the chat.
 For each message that is created, it has a unique id, an id for the user that sent it, the user's name, the message itself, and a time stamp of when it was created.
 These models are essential to create a satisfactory chatting experience.
+The chat service also manages the websocket connections and the chat events.
 Each of these services are independently deployable.

 ### Testing
 To test our application we decided that testing with interactions and user stories was going to be